Who's at risk?

 - women who have had gynaecological surgery (e.g. hysterectomy)

-- men who have had prostate surgery, and
+- men who have had prostate surgery

-- elite athletes such as gymnasts, runners or trampolinists.
+- elite athletes such as gymnasts, runners or trampolinists

 - a history of back pain